-- 3.18.
-If the first approach is utilized, the resulting vibratory ground motion parameters at the free surface of the top of the soil profile should be already the ones to be used for defining the seismic hazard design basis for the nuclear installation. - 3.19.
-If the second approach is utilized, a step-by-step procedure should be applied as follows to determine the final seismic vibratory ground motion at the site including all parameters (spectral representations and time histories, in horizontal and vertical directions) at the specified control point location, usually the free field ground level, competent rock, or foundation level: - 1) Determine the best estimate soil profile parameters based on the geophysical and geotechnical databases, for the full depth from the bedrock outcrop layer to the free surface at the site, including their uncertainties characterized either as BE, UB and LB values, or as probability distributions.
-That means to determine the mean values and their uncertainties for each site soil layer of the following parameters: - a) low strain shear wave velocity (V_S), - b) strain dependent shear modulus reduction and hysteretic damping properties, - c) soil density, and - d) layer thickness. - e) For vertical component, compressional wave velocity (V_P). - 2) Evaluate the correlation of soil layer properties; - 3) Determine whether 1D equivalent linear analyses should be performed, or more complex approaches are needed; - 4) Starting with the seismic hazard curves and associated response spectra obtained at the bedrock outcrop layer, calculate site amplification factors through convolution of the bedrock hazard curves for each spectral frequency of interest, so that they should mimic the characteristics of the principle contributors to the de-aggregated seismic hazard, including diffuse seismicity; - 5) Develop the uniform hazard response spectra (UHRS) at the identified locations of interest for the nuclear installation site and for the annual frequencies of exceedance selected for defining the seismic design basis (e.g. 10-4 and 10-5 per year).
-Note that the final design basis ground motion should be developed with enough seismic margin beyond this level. - 6) If possible verify the site response analysis results with observed instrumental records and/or microtremor surveys. - 7) If subsurface structure and buried foundation are complex, soil-structure interaction analysis should be conducted.
+3.17.3.18.
+If the first approach is utilized, the resulting vibratory ground motion parameters at the free surface of the top of the soil profile should be already the ones to be used for defining the seismic hazard design basis for the nuclear installation.

+3.18.3.19.
+If the second approach is utilized, a step-by-step procedure should be applied as follows to determine the final seismic vibratory ground motion at the site including all parameters (spectral representations and time histories, in horizontal and vertical directions) at the specified control point location, usually the free field ground level, competent rock, or foundation level:

+- Determine the best estimate soil profile parameters based on the geophysical and geotechnical databases, for the full depth from the bedrock outcrop layer to the free surface at the site, including their uncertainties characterized either as BE, UB and LB values, or as probability distributions.
+That means to determine the mean values and their uncertainties for each site soil layer of the following parameters: - a) low strain shear wave velocity (VS), - b) strain dependent shear modulus reduction and hysteretic damping properties, - c) soil density, and - d) layer thickness. - e) For vertical component, compressional wave velocity (VP). - Evaluate the correlation of soil layer properties, i.e. determine whether they correspond at the same time for each layer so that their characteristics should be correlated or uncorrelated in the simulations; - Determine whether other than1D equivalent linear analyses should be performed; if so non-linearity of the soil properties should be required, or more complexmore complex approaches are needed; - 4) Starting with the seismic hazard curves and associated response spectra obtained at the bedrock outcrop layer, calculate site amplification factors through convolution of the bedrock hazard curves for each spectral frequency of interest, so that they should mimic the characteristics of the principle contributors to the de-aggregated seismic hazard, including diffuse seismicity;